tawandakasunzuma/tawandakasunzuma/README.md

 ## About Me

-- 🎓 Recent graduate from CodeSpace.
+- 🎓 Graduated from CodeSpace.
-- 🌱 Currently growing my skills through an internship at Shaper.
+- 🌱 Growing my skills through an internship at Shaper.
-- 📚 Learning more about modern front-end frameworks and mobile development.
+- 📚 Learning more about front-end frameworks and mobile development.
-- 🧱 Developing a music app for both web and mobile platforms.
+- 🧱 Planning a music app for web and mobile.
-- 🤖 I enjoy problem-solving and working on creative, meaningful projects.
+- 🤖 Enjoy solving problems and building creative projects.
-- ⚡ *Fun fact: I can solve a Rubik’s cube, and I love making music.*
+- ⚡ *Fun fact: I can solve a Rubik’s cube and I love making music.*

 ---